 Christ's College does not have fixed quotas of places for different subjects and the exact numbers admitted in any one year will depend upon the strengths of the fields of applicants in various subjects.
 However, our aim is to admit around eight students each year in Mathematics.

-Our typical offer is A*A*A at A-level including Mathematics and Further Mathematics (or comparable grades in other qualifications) plus grades 1 or higher in each of STEP papers II and III; and we are happy to receive applications from students who have already completed STEP.
+Our typical offer is A*A*A at A-level (including Mathematics and Further Mathematics) plus grades 1 or higher in each of STEP papers II and III; 42 points overall and 7,7,6 at Higher Level (including Maths Analaysis and Approaches) in the IB plus grades 1 or higher in each of STEP papers II and III; A1, A1, A2 in Scottish Advanced Highers (see detail); or comparable grades in other qualifications.
+We are happy to receive applications from students who have already completed STEP.
 Note that Christ's offer holders who go on to achieve the relevant A-level (or equivalent) conditions and secure a grade 1 or higher in either STEP II or III will automatically be placed in the Summer Pool for consideration by other Colleges (regardless of the grade they secure in their second STEP paper), if we cannot accept them at Christ's.

 The international students section has further information about typical offers for other qualifications.
 If you will have already finished school when you apply, please see the page for post-qualification applications.